Can Birth Control Support Mental Health?

 3. Whether your medication might reduce the effectiveness of certain types of birth control

-While most medications don’t interact with birth control, there are a few mood stabilizers that can make some methods less effective, increasing the chance of an unintended pregnancy.
+While most medications don’t interact with birth control, there are a few mood stabilizers that can make some methods less effective and increase the chances of pregnancy.

 There are many options, and together, you and your provider can figure out what method works best for your body and your mental health.